Predi-i/QOLLOCK-translations/README.md

 Currently translated: 🇬🇧 English (source), 🇷🇺 Russian, 🇺🇦 Ukrainian, 🇵🇱 Polish, 🇧🇬 Bulgarian, 🇧🇾 Belarusian, 🇯🇵 Japanese, 🇨🇳 Chinese (Simplified), 🇫🇷 French, 🇵🇹 Portuguese, 🇧🇷 Brazilian Portuguese, 🇪🇸 Spanish.

-Around **830 strings** per language, currently at **~92–98% coverage**.
-Your language not here?
-Add it on the site — it takes one click.

-## Prefer to edit files directly?

-You can, but the site is easier and catches mistakes for you.
-If you really want to, the translation catalogs live in [`locales/<lang>/translation.json`](./locales) — open a pull request with your changes and a maintainer will review it.

 ---

 <details>